If you would like to support this site, please consider Donating.

 General Information

-Unonopsis guatterioides is an evergreen tree with a dense, more or less globose crown; it can grow 4 - 7 metres tall.
-The straight, cylindrical bole can be 30 - 40cm in diameter[
+Unonopsis guatterioides is an evergreen shrub or a tree with a dense, more or less globose crown; it usually grows from 1 - 10 metres tall, though can reach 25 metres.
+The straight, cylindrical bole is usually up to 20cm in diameter, but can reach 35cm[

 625